 Alternatively, gaming problems have been interpreted as responses to childhood attachment issues (Schimmenti et al. 2012; 2014) or disorders of impulse control (Starcevic & Aboujaoude 2017).
 Karhulahti et al. (2023c) investigated 110 adults’ reasons for seeking treatment for their gaming problems and found five main sources of problems: addictive experiences being but one next to social, existential, and practical reasons as well as general wish for support.
-These miscellaneous reasons may at least partially reflect the conflicts that players have with local cultural values or the values of their own; the former having been theorized through “harmful dysfunction” (e.g. Wakefield 1992) and later “cultural dissonance” (e.g., Snodgrass et al., 2021), and the latter as “value fulfillment theory” (e.g., DeYoung & Tiberius, 2023).
+These miscellaneous reasons may at least partially reflect the conflicts that players have with local cultural values or the values of their own.

+The conflicts that players have with their local cultural values have been addressed through at least two theoretical frames.
+Within the first frame, addictive behaviors are perceived through “harmful dysfunction” (e.g., Amendola 2023; Wakefield 2020), which entails the presence of harm as a conflict with social values, and the presence of dysfunction as a failure to perform tasks relevant to everyday survival and thriving (e.g., Wakefield 1992).
+In the harmful dysfunction model, a conflict with local cultural values is not sufficient for psychopathological diagnosis, but explicit dysfunction is required as well.
+The second theoretical frame for perceiving the local conflict is the “cultural dissonance” model, which originates from medical anthropology (see Dressler 2022) and has been recently developed especially by Snodgrass et al. (e.g., 2011; 2014; 2021).
+In the cultural dissonance frame, ‘addiction’ serves as a means to resolve the paradox where a person subjectively values gaming but the society does not—‘addiction’ is also applied without dysfunction, if both the individual and society so decide.

+To our knowledge, the conflicts that players experience with gaming and their own values have not been modelled theoretically yet, but promising directions have been opened.
+In our own phenomenological work (Karhulahti et al. 2022), we found treatment-seekers describing their experiences of disorder to derive from gaming interfering with what they want to be, do, and have throughout life.
+In post hoc analysis, we see this finding consistent with the recently emerging “value fulfillment theory”, which defines well-being as the degree to which an individual is able to fulfill their values (e.g., DeYoung & Tiberius, 2023).
+In other words, if a player’s well-being is the fulfillment of their psychologically integrated values, and gaming (or what it demands) is in conflict with those values, it is possible to conceptualize the related disorder or problem as a value fulfillment conflict.

 Although the worldwide prevalence of gaming disorder has been estimated in meta-analyses at around 3% (Stevens et al. 2021; Ferguson et al. 2011), the use of varied methodological approaches significantly affects comparability of prevalence studies (Mihara & Higuchi 2017; Stevens et al. 2021).
 First, problems arise from basing inferences on samples that consist of selected populations such as children (Carbonell 2017) and thus are poorly representative.
 Second, numerous scales have been used to measure gaming behaviors (King et al. 2020).
 These different measures tend to identify different groups, suggesting the existence of multiple ontologically different underlying constructs instead of a single “gaming disorder” (Karhulahti et al. 2023a).
 As an example of this, using criteria that describe highly engaged players (e.g., cognitive salience, tolerance, and euphoria) versus those describing pathological ones is known to result in significantly different prevalence rates (Charlton 2002, Charlton & Danforth 2007, Kuss et al. 2017, Wood 2008).